BassemAdam/Process-Scheauler/README.md

 Refer to uploaded videos of mine explaining the used data structure and testing the simulation in its very first stage

-testing application
+testing application for phase 1 & explaning data structure

 https://www.youtube.com/watch?v=dTcdWoT2WSs

-explaning data structure
 https://www.youtube.com/watch?v=KWcLfOIil1s